 Financial Support Programme

-The Irish Cancer Society’s Financial Aid fund is available to assist children and their families on active treatment for a cancer diagnosis.
+The Irish Cancer Society’s Children's Fund is available to assist children and their families on active treatment for a cancer diagnosis.

 This fund is for patients under the age of 18 years, and their families, who have been diagnosed with cancer, and are unable to meet a specific financial burden that has come about as a direct result of their illness.